 - U.S. Bank: U.S. Bank may not have the network of Chase or Wells Fargo, but it hangs right with them in terms of customer service.
 It scored well in the J.D.
 Power survey, and it has fewer CFPB complaints than any other bank on this list.
 Its mobile banking isn’t as strong as its competitors, so if that is a priority for you, U.S. Bank isn’t the best choice.
 It does offer lower monthly maintenance fees and higher savings account interest rates than Chase, though.

 - Bank of America: Bank of America has a sizeable branch network and a decent selection of services, but it regularly fails to please its customers.
 It received the most CFPB complaints of any bank on this list, and it scored average or below in every region in J.D.
 Power’s customer satisfaction survey.
 Its selection of checking and savings accounts is smaller than most of the other companies as well.
-That being said, its fees aren’t unreasonable, and Preferred Rewards clients can earn up to 0.06% APY with the Rewards Money Market Savings Account.
+That being said, its fees aren’t unreasonable, and Preferred Rewards clients can earn up to 0.06% APY with the Advantage Savings Account.
 And it has a decent selection of credit cards, too.

 What Others Are Saying